In Alpha Order by Course:

 Truman 2 with a view!
 Plus, if it ever snowed it would be the best downhill run!
 Watch out for those moguls!

 This Postcard is "pretty" tough shot too.
-The 4th on Turtle Mound from the black tees is all over water and sand to a narrow green.
-In fact, it's the only Postcard that's also on a "hardest hole" list - in this case, the Hardest Shortest Shots list.
+The 4th on Turtle Mound from the black tees is over water and sand to a narrow green.
+In fact, it's a member of the Hardest Shortest Shots list.

 It's beautiful to look at - a bummer to hit!